Sacred Valley of the Incas

 Sacred Valley tour

 If you have lots of time, you can visit the Sacred Valley of the Incas a few times to have time to explore the ruins, town and markets of this beautiful valley by yourself.
-But if you don´t have a lot of time, a full day tour to the Sacred Valley brings you to the most important places in the valley.
+But if you do not have a lot of time, a full day tour to the Sacred Valley brings you to the most important places in the valley.

 Most people visit the Sacred Valley as part of an organized Sacred Valley Tour.
 This is a full day tour from Cusco.
 The tour includes a visit to the market at Pisac, a stop for lunch in Urubamba, a visit to the beautiful Inca village and fortress of Ollantaytambo and a quick stop at the village of Chinchero on the way back to Cusco.
 Some day tours also include a visit to the ruins at Pisac.
 The Boleto Turistico (tourist ticket) includes the entrance to the ruins of Pisac, Ollantaytambo and Chinchero.